Obtaining an Aircraft Maintenance Engineer (AME) Licence

 Maintenance task skill requirement

-Part of the aircraft maintenance engineer (AME) training is practicing tasks.
-This is called the "skill requirement."
-You must keep records to show that you have done specific tasks that are important for the AME job.
+Part of the AME application is providing proof of performing maintenance tasks.
+You must keep records to show that you have done specific tasks that are important for the issuance of an AME licence.

 There is no formal AME log book.
 However, you can use the following documents to record the tasks you have completed for the skill requirement: